 Groundswell is broken down into three parts.
 Part two, chapters 4-9, focuses on tapping into the Groundswell.
-In this post we summarize chapter five and provide some interesting content and a link to our blook report private site.
-The site features links to the people, companies and stories talked about in this chapter.
+In this post we summarize chapter five.
 This chapter explains how to use the groundswell for research purposes with tools like private communities and brand monitoring.

 Feature Presentation: The Conversation-An Introduction to Social Media

 Slide by Slide Slides 01-16: Social media defined, some Canadian Demographics (these folks are from wintery Winnipeg) Slides 17-28: Ten keys to Social Media Success Slides 29-60: Social Media Tools and Do’s and Don’ts for each (great content) Slides 61-76: Social Media Myths Slides 77-78: Three take away messages (not sure I agree with this them, do you?)
 Slides 79-81: Useful resources and credits

 Video Timeline 00:14 What is listening in the Groundswell and how do you do this?
 02:30 What Cancer Treatment Centers learned from patient community.
 The importance of the family doctor.